CoBrALab/UKBB-tabular-processing/README.md

                         Specify list of output file formats from tsv, arrow/feather, parquet, csv (default: ['tsv', 'arrow']) -v, --verbose         increase output verbosity (default: False)
 ```

+## TODO

+Regarding the return type of `extract_UKBB_tabular_data`, the function should ideally take a generic parameter for config that will determine the return type based on `config['wide']`.
+However, this is not possible in Python 3.10 ad below, as `TypedDict` cannot inherit from generic types ([see this for more info](https://github.com/python/cpython/issues/89026#issuecomment-1116093221)).
+Once Once Python 3.10 is no longer supported, this function could be updated with a generic type, so that the signature is inferred based on the value passed in for config.